bruvellu/cephalic-furrow/3-text/furrow.md

 what role this prominent embryonic landmark plays in the embryo.
 Here we investigate whether the cephalic furrow plays a physical role in *Drosophila* embryogenesis.
-Using live-imaging of mutant embryos we analyze how defects in cephalic furrow formation impact the tissue interactions during gastrulation.
+Using live-imaging of mutant embryos we analyze how defects in cephalic furrow formation impact the tissue flows during gastrulation.
 We find that, in the absence of the cephalic furrow, the head--trunk interface becomes deformed and forms erratic ectopic folds.
-We show these folds are the result of extrinsic forces driven by the formation of mitotic domains and the extension of the germ band.
-Thus, in the absence of the cephalic furrow, the opposing interactions between head and trunk tissues increase the mechanical stress in the monolayer epithelium.
-We thus propose that the cephalic furrow buffers these physical interactions by priming the position of folding and storing epithelial tissue out-of-plane, preventing epithelial instability at the head--trunk boundary during gastrulation.
+We show that these folds are the result of extrinsic forces driven by the formation of mitotic domains and the extension of the germ band, and that, in the absence of the cephalic furrow, the opposing flows between head and trunk increase the mechanical stress in the monolayer epithelium.
+We thus propose that the formation of the cephalic furrow buffers these physical interactions at the head--trunk boundary, and thus prevent epithelial instabilities during *Drosophila* gastrulation.

 [^titles]: Alternative title: Cephalic furrow buffers mechanical stress at the head--trunk boundary of *Drosophila*